-A total of \notin 5.1 billion of the Group's credit facilities and financing matures in 2009 (excluding \notin 8.7 billion in commercial paper maturing in this timeframe).
-The GDF SUEZ Group has \notin 8.6 billion in available cash (net of bank overdrafts) at December 31, 2008 and, as described in Section 10.4, \notin 11.4 billion in available lines of credit (excluding drawdowns on the commercial paper program).
+A total of \in 5.1 billion of the Group's credit facilities and financing matures in 2009 (excluding \in 8.7 billion in commercial paper maturing in this timeframe).
+The GDF SUEZ Group has \in 8.6 billion in available cash (net of bank overdrafts) at December 31, 2008 and, as described in Section 10.4, \in 11.4 billion in available lines of credit (excluding drawdowns on the commercial paper program).